opendata/How-To/README.md

 # How to Publish Open Data

-##  'A practical guide to opening data, for government employees whose job it is to make that happen.'
+_A practical guide to opening data, for government employees whose job it is to make that happen._

 ### Introduction